Image

 • Class B Felony: If the abuse results in serious physical or emotional harm in Scott County, MO – referring to a physical injury that poses a substantial risk of death or causes significant disfigurement or long-term impairment to bodily function, or emotional harm that creates a substantial risk of temporary or permanent psychological damage – the charges increase to a Class B felony.
 This carries a possible sentence of 5 to 15 years without parole eligibility until at least 5 years are served.

-Beyond potential criminal penalties, your parental or custodial rights may also be revoked by the Missouri Department of Social Services Children’s Division if they substantiate the accusations.
+In addition to the above criminal sentencing, you could be stripped of your parental or custodial rights by the Missouri Department of Social Services Children’s Division.
 The DSS makes determinations based on a preponderance of evidence standard, a lower threshold than in criminal court where they only need to prove that it is more likely than not that the abuse occurred.

 • In cases of known or suspected child abuse or neglect, provider-patient confidentiality does not apply, meaning consent is not necessary to share information with the Children’s Divsion for an investigation.